professor-swansosj/Lab-1-Python-Fundamentals-for-Network-Automation/INSTRUCTIONS.md

 **Empty or invalid JSON/YAML/XML**
 *Symptom:* Parse errors or zero-length data
 *Fix:* Use the provided sample files; validate formatting before parsing.
+Your error handling should catch this if it happens.

 **No logs written**
 *Symptom:* `logs/lab.log` missing or empty